Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map

-\textbf{The Network Architecture.} Our methods are denoted as hand-craft designed Point Annotation Probability Map (HD-PAPM, Section 3 B) and adaptive learned Point Annotation Probability Map via designed OT loss function (AL-PAPM, Section 3 C).
-To demonstrate the effectiveness of the proposed methods, we employ a pre-trained VGG16 network with small modifications as our baseline counter.
-Specifically, we adopt the first pre-trained 13 layers of VGG16 as an encoder header.
-Then, we put the output of the encoder header to a decoder header which consists of three 3×3 convolutional layers with 256, 64, and 32 channels respectively, and a 1×1 convolutional layer to get the final output.
-We also follow BL \cite{BL} and adopt VGG19 as the backbone network.
-To verify the generality of our method, we embed our method AL-PAPM into M-SFANet \cite{M-SFANet} and MAN \cite{MAN} network architectures.
-Separate HD-PAPM and AL-PAPM means the network backbone is VGG16.
+\textbf{The Network Architecture.} Our methods are denoted as hand-craft designed Point Annotation Probability Map (HD-PAPM, Section 3 B), adaptive learned Point Annotation Probability Map via designed OT loss function (AL-PAPM, Section 3 C) and combination P2PNet with Point Annotation Probability Map (P2P-PAPM, Section 3 D).
+To demonstrate the effectiveness of the proposed methods, we follow BL \cite{BL} and adopt VGG19 as the backbone network.
+Separate HD-PAPM and AL-PAPM means the network backbone is VGG19.
+To verify the generality of our method, we also embed our HD-PAPM, AL-PAPM into CSRNet \cite{CSRNet}, M-SFANet \cite{M-SFANet} and MAN \cite{MAN} network architectures.
+The bandwidths of Gaussian density map in object counting are set the same to \cite{Adaptive-Density-Map2}.

 \textbf{Evaluation Metrics.} The widely used mean absolute error (MAE) and the mean squared error (MSE) are adopted to evaluate the performance.
 The MAE and MSE are defined as follows:

 where $N$ is the number of test images, $\hat{g}_{i}$ and $g_{i}$ are the estimated count and the ground-truth, respectively.